chillemille/OverOptimism_in_GeneSetAnalysis/README.md

   - ... prepared data sets in the format required by the web application in folder **Prep**
 - **Screenshots**: Contains the screenshots of the progression of the optimizatino process for the true sample labels and the 10 permutations

-Note that the optimization of GSEAPreranked was carried out over several months and by hand.
+Note that the optimisation of GSEAPreranked was carried out over several months and by hand.
 In this period, the application was updated as well as the gene set database GO (with subontology biological process).
-The versions that were current in the respective optimization processes can be found in the screenshots containing the name "Param", namely
+The versions that were current in the respective optimisation processes can be found in the screenshots containing the name "Param", namely
 - in the top left corner for the version of the overall web application
 - in the specified gene set database (tab **Gene Sets database**) for the version of the gene set database

-In addition to the screenshots, the optimization processes are documented in the respective *R* scripts as comments for goal 1 (**n_DEGS_optimisation_GSEAPreranked_ ... .R** in folder `R/Functions/GSEAPreranked`) and in .txt files **pvalue_optimisation_Demethylation_GSEAPreranked_ ...** for goal 2).
+In addition to the screenshots, the optimisation processes are documented in the respective *R* scripts as comments for goal 1 (**n_DEGS_optimisation_GSEAPreranked_ ... .R** in folder `R/Functions/GSEAPreranked`) and in .txt files **pvalue_optimisation_Demethylation_GSEAPreranked_ ...** for goal 2).

 <!--